1. Where are the products made? All our products are designed and built in central Oregon - proudly made in the USA.

 3. Do I need a dock to receive shipment?
 A dock, a forklift or a couple people are needed to get it off the truck.
 If you don't have any of those liftgate service can be added for an additional fee.

 1. What are the gear ratios?
-The 3" roller uses a 30:1 ratio for speed and the AIO roller uses a 60:1 ratio for torque.
+The rollers can be configured for a 30:1 ratio for speed (wildland applications typically 3” hose and smaller) or a 60:1 ratio for torque.

 2. How long is the throttle cable?
 The length is 7 feet and it can be moved around for operator comfort and stored within the framework of the unit when not in use.